-This is the script equivalent of the Constant key reducer (page 54) for more information.
+This is the script equivalent of the Constant Key Reducer (page 46).

 Filters FBX animation FCurves through a Constant Key Reducer.
 This eliminates constant keys on a FCurve and helps to reduce the size of resampled FCurves, especially Scale.

 False